facebook

 Stage 2

-• Recognise that matter is anything that has mass, takes up space and consists of very small particles
+• ST2-SCI-01 Recognise that matter consists of very small particles and investigate energy effects

 Stage 3

-• Recognise that an electrical circuit transfers electrical energy from a source, through a pathway, to a device that transforms electrical energy into other forms of energy
+• Recognise that an electrical circuit transfers energy from a source through a pathway to be transformed

 • Plan and construct simple electrical circuits to model the transfer and transformation of energy

-• Pose questions, identify variables and safely conduct fair tests to identify materials that act as electrical conductors or insulators
+• Safely conduct fair tests to identify materials that act as electrical conductors or insulators

 Levels 3 and 4